isomerpages/moe-mahabodhisch/_departments/Mathematics | 数学/Department Vision & Mission.md

 <p><strong>Developing Confident and Independent Problem Solvers</strong>
 </p>
 <p>The Mathematics Department &nbsp;places a strong emphasis on developing
-students into confident and independent problem solvers.
+pupils into confident and independent problem solvers.
 To support this, the Mathematics Department has adopted the <strong>UPS✓ Framework</strong>, a structured approach that guides students through the process of solving mathematical word problems.</p>